amirhakimnejad/Program-to-draw-a-football-field/README.md

 The real output that i'm gonna use for my work is this.
 ![Alt text](readmePics/realField.jpg?raw=true "Real Field")

-'W's are white and 'B' are black.
+'W's are white and 'B's are black.
 That's because i want to give it to my lost robot and localize it using different bayesian methods like [this repo](https://github.com/amirhakimnejad/Histogram-filter-for-robot-localization) of mine.